 WHEREAS, Roy Dixon's family remembers the "Skin Man" as a barrier-breaking Mississippi businessman.
 His son says Dixon was one of the first African Americans to have a product manufactured and sold in stores across the state: those now-famous fried pork skins.
 His father first started selling skins he brought from Jackson to his record shop in Crystal Springs, and as time went on, he realized people were buying more skins than records.
 Soon he understood that the skin business could be something really profitable; and

 WHEREAS, Dixon quickly outgrew the first location at his West Jackson home in the early 1970s.
 State Representative De'Keither Stamps stated "This is a true American icon with the track record and the self-determination that he put in place"; and

 WHEREAS, Dixon's family reflects on Roy's long life and what really matters.
 His legacy will be one who really loved his family and his community, and a person who really loved God; and

 WHEREAS, we fondly remember the legacy of Roy Dixon who was a most public-spirited citizen of Mississippi who will be missed: NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby extend the condolences of the Mississippi Senate to the surviving family of Jackson minority business pioneer Roy L. Dixon, Sr., who founded "Dixon's Fried Pork Skin Shop", and remember his legacy as a leading minority businessman in Central Mississippi.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Elizabeth Fugate and her family, and be made available to the National Association of State Treasurers and the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Roy Dixon, Sr., forwarded to the Jackson Minority Business Development Center and made available to the Capitol Press Corps.